rozum-robotics/Rozum-Servo-Drives-API/c/README.md

 7. Dynamic linkinkg

-    To link against the shared library supply path to the library using the `-L` linker option and the library name using `-l option:
+    To link against the shared library, specify the path to the library using the `-L` linker option and the library name using the `-l option:

         gcc -o app obj1.o obj2.o -Lpath-to-library -lservo_api -lpthread

-    To run application without installing the library into the system search path `rpath`, add the linker option:
+    To run application without installing the library into the system, find the `rpath` path and add the linker option:

         gcc -o app obj1.o obj2.o -Lpath-to-library -lservo_api -lpthread \
         -Wl,-rpath=relative-path-to-library